zedif/gitlab-novice/episodes/02-creating-projects-connecting-repositories.md

 :::

-We will ignore the checkbox labeled “Enable Static Application security Testing (SAST)” in this lesson, except for unchecking it.
+We will ignore any other fields that may be visible depending on the GitLab instances configuration.

 After clicking the “Create project” button, GitLab creates the project and redirects us to the project’s homepage, which looks similar to this: